-Cultivate London is based across multiple derelict sites in West London and trains unemployed young people in landscaping and horticulture, and produce a range of edible and ornamental plants for sale.
+Cultivate London is based across multiple derelict sites in West London.
+We train unemployed young people in landscape gardening and horticulture, and work to engage our community in food growing.

 We aim to have a long term impact on the lives of young people and change the way Londoners think about their fresh produce and where it comes from.
 In recognition of our efforts we: